AntonVanAssche/BashPass/README.md

 $ bashpass -S password
 ```

-## Updating the config
+## Configuring BashPass

+BashPass has a configuration file located at `~/.config/bashpass/bashpass.conf`.
+Here you can change a few basic things like the email address, the default location where your passwords are stored, and a few other settings.

-### Updating the location where passwords are stored
+### Configuring the location where passwords are stored

 By default BashPass stores the passwords the following directory `~/.local/share/bashpass/`.
-In case you want to change the location you'll have to change the following line in the config file located at `~/.config/bashpass/bashpass.conf`.
+In case you want to change the location you'll have to change the following line in the config file.

 ```
 location: .local/share/bashpass